What Are the Types of Easements in Texas?

 Easements in Gross

 An easement in gross means that the easement is owned by a business or entity.
 A common example of easements in gross in Texas are pipeline easements for oil and gas production.
-The rights are personal rights that usually terminate upon the death of the individual owner or demise of the business owner.
+The rights are personal rights that usually terminate upon the death of the individual owner.
+However, they can also terminate upon the demise of the business owner.
 However, easement in gross rights can be transferred or assigned in some circumstances.

 Public Easements in Texas